 email@example.com | 202.558.7974 x308

 Zerline interacts with media and helps execute JPI's traditional and social media communications strategies.
-Crafting press releases, outreach strategy and writing and editing content published by JPI, Zerline merges her communications and criminal justice reform expertise to the JPI team.
+Crafting press releases, outreach strategy and writing and editing content published by JPI, Zerline merges her communications and criminal justice reform expertise.
 She helped produce "Blocking the Exit," a short documentary on the parole process in Maryland for people serving life sentences which aided in successful policy reform.
 She has also successfully pitched news stories to national media including the New York Times, Washington Post, the Economist and National Public Radio.
 Prior to joining JPI, Zerline was the Communications Manager for The Sentencing Project, a national nonprofit focused on criminal justice reform by way of research and advocacy.
 Zerline has also worked as a public relations consultant, newspaper reporter and freelance writer for publications including the Boston Globe, Baltimore Sun, Ventura (Calif.)
 County Star and Dance Magazine.
 Zerline earned a Bachelor of Arts in journalism and photography from Howard University in Washington, D.C., and a Master of Science in communication management from Simmons College in Boston.